 Discussion will be limited to a critique of the requesting Consultant's Response including the factors considered in the evaluation of that Response and the Consultant's performance with regard to the solicitation requirements.
 Comparisons between Responses or evaluations of the other Responses will not be allowed.
-Debriefing conferences may be conducted via videoconference or telephone and will be scheduled for a maximum of thirty (30) minutes.
+Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of thirty (30) minutes.